Mjz86/c_colon/mcc.md

 a typical l-value reference like rust , and if unrestricted , like c++.

-its like in-out,for passing around T without potentially changing the adresss of T , unlike in-out.
+its like `inout`,for passing around T without potentially changing the adresss of T , unlike `inout`.

 its const is used in the copy constructors.